UCL-CyberPhysicalSystems/hackathon-01/ros2/zenoh/README.md

 docker exec -it zenoh_test bash
 ```

-> **Note**: Container has tmux installed if easier to use.
+> **Note**: Container has [Tmux](https://github.com/tmux/tmux/wiki/Getting-Started) installed if easier to use.
 Can run zenoh bridge and any additional commands as tmux panes/windows.

 And then see if you are getting ros data
 ```bash